LeslieDancey/FME_Desktop_Advanced/advanced_dynamic_attribute_schemas.md

 In this scenario, the output schema is stored as some form of table in a text file or spreadsheet; for example:

 Here the author has listed a series of feature types, attributes, and geometry types that define the output schema.
 In FME they would use this schema by adding a Resource Reader.
 The format of the Resource Reader would be Schema (From Table):

+In the parameters dialog for this Reader, there are parameters that specify which fields in the table represent which parts of the schema:

+Geometry type is optional, but used in this example.

+Attribute sequence is another optional parameter.
+It defines a field in the table that records the order that attributes should appear in.

+Then, of course, this Reader must be used as the source for the output schema:

+The incoming attributes must then be mapped to the outgoing schema.
+The best way here is the SchemaMapper transformer, since it too can use a lookup table to create its mappings.